This article may contain compensated links. Please read disclaimer for more info.

 48. Climb up the Dune du Pilat, Europe’s Largest Sand Dune

 Dune du Pilat is an impressive sight, spanning around 3 km in length, 600 m in width, and a lofty 100 or so meters high.
-It is located in the Arcachon Basin, not far from Bordeaux in western France.
+It is located in the Arcachon Basin, and it is one of the best places to visit near Bordeaux.

 Dune du Pilat is one of the most unique things to do in Western France.
-Climb up to the top of the dune to admire the nature on offer, or book in for a paraglide over the dune to gain a bird’s eye view of the nearby forest and the Atlantic Ocean.
+Climb up to the top of the dune to admire the nature on offer, or book in for a paraglide over the dune to gain a bird’s eye view of the nearby forest and the Atlantic Ocean – Click here to book a Dune du Pilat day tour from Bordeaux

 49. Enjoy Amazing Prehistoric Art At Lascaux IV

-Lascaux, in Dordogne, is one of the most important prehistoric sites in the world!
-A UNESCO World Heritage site, the cave features over 600 parietal paintings, considered to be masterpieces of stone age art.
+Lascaux, near Sarlat-la-Canéda, is one of the most important prehistoric sites in the world!
+A UNESCO World Heritage site, the cave features over 600 parietal paintings, considered to be masterpieces of Stone Age art.

 Lascaux was discovered in 1940 by a group of local young boys and opened to the public in 1963.
 Unfortunately, human breath started to make the paintings deteriorate, so the original site was permanently closed in the 80s.

-50. The Sweet Life in Gulf of Morbihan
+50. The Sweet Life in the Gulf of Morbihan

-And there’s our France Bucket List, the list of the best things to do in France.
-Do you have any favorites not included in this bucket list France?
+And there you have it, our France Bucket List, the list of what to do in France for a unique French holiday.
+Do you have any favorites not included in this list?
 Let us know in the France Travel Facebook Group; we will be happy to enlarge the list!